Fighter Pilot Keynote Speaker

 (866) 651-5556

-Interview on TV Station KTUU about the F-35 Crash in Alaska
+My Interview on NBC Anchorage about the F-35 Crash in Alaska

-An F-35A Lightning II aircraft crashed in Alaska at Eilson Air Force Base on January 28th.
+An F-35A Lightning II aircraft crashed in Alaska at Eielson Air Force Base on January 28th.
 Fortunately, the pilot was able to eject and was later evaluated at a hospital and released.

-Fairly shortly after the crash, a journalist from TV channel KTUU in Alaska (“Alaska’s News Source”) contacted me and conducted a 10-minute interview on my thoughts as to how an investigation of this crash was likely to proceed, and how crashes often involve a “Chain of Events” and even multiple failures in systems, processes, and actions in order to occur.
+Fairly shortly after the crash, a journalist from NBC Anchorage (“Alaska’s News Source”) contacted me and conducted a 10-minute interview on my thoughts as to how an investigation of this crash was likely to proceed.
+The reporter also wanted to understand how a “Chain of Events” can lead to aviation accidents and my opinion on what might have happened in this case.

 You can watch that 10-minute interview here: